/northwest/rates/deposits-business.html

 Is the deposit adjustable?

 Yes, we will review and adjust the deposit on your account after it has been open for six months to ensure we are holding the correct amount.
-We will also review the deposit on your account if two or more late payments are made within a six-month period.
-The correct amount is the difference between your current deposit, and the deposit needed based on your actual usage.
+The correct deposit amount is two months’ average billings at the premise.

 Does the deposit earn interest?

-Yes, your deposit begins to earn two percent interest once you’ve paid your electric bill in full for six months.
-The interest is credited to your account annually in June and is increased to three percent after 23 months of on-time payments.
+Yes, your deposit begins to earn two percent interest six months after your deposit is paid in full and the account remains active.
+The interest is credited to your account annually in June.

 When is the deposit refunded for business customers?